PCR vs Jobsite Built

 will comply with National Electric Code requirements for equipment installation and clearances as well as OSHA requirements for safety including proper operating lighting levels, emergency lighting and panic door hardware.
 Additional safety features may be incorporated for compliance with identified state and local codes.
 The Powell PCR

-is constructed in accordance with The National Electric Code and ANSI/IEEE C37.20.2 Section 5.2 for electrical equipment enclosures.
+is constructed in accordance with The National Electric Code.

 Our Business Is Value